THC-JD: what is this new molecule?

 The list of new cannabinoids available on the market continues to grow.
-Between the cannabinoids naturally present in hemp (THCV, THCP...) and those created in the laboratory (THCPO, HHCPO...), there is today an incredible variety of choices.
+Between cannabinoids naturally present in hemp ( CBDP , THCP …) and those created in the laboratory ( 10-OH-HHC , THCN …), there is now an incredible variety of choices.

-To this long list must now be added THC-jd, or its full name: tetrahydrocannabiotryl.
+To this long list, we must now add THC-jd, or by its full name: tetrahydrocannabitryl.

 The headlines are already announcing: " THC-JD: 19 times more potent than THC!
 But what is it really?
 Where does this cannabinoid come from, and how is it synthesized?
 We answer all your questions!